 Mathematical modeling of problems selected from a variety of applied areas, including industry, biology, business, and the social sciences.
 Both deterministic and stochastic models are considered, with an emphasis on practical problemsolving.
 Includes exploration of the computer as a problem-solving tool.
-Prerequisites or corequisites: MATH 132 and INFS 115.
+Prerequisites: MATH 269, 310.
+Recommended prerequisites: MATH 265 and INFS 115.
 Even years.